Download our wordsearch activity from the links below

 So, what are the top 5 benefits of colouring and why do people find colouring so interesting?

 Colouring is great for human’s mental and emotional health

-While a person is colouring, he/she lost focus on other matters and focus on their colouring work because this rhythmic activity allows the brain to calm down and remove the negative behaviour or thoughts of a person.
+When a person is colouring, he/she loses focus on other matters and focuses on their colouring work because this rhythmic activity allows the brain to calm down and remove the negative behaviour or thoughts of a person.
 It is therapeutic and a form of stress relief activity for both adults and kids.

 This is a low cost activity for both adults and kids.
-It is a great activity for the family to do it together and bond with each other having working together to complete a wonderful piece of art.
+It is a great activity for the family to do together and bond with each other, working together to complete a wonderful piece of art.
 All you need is just a good set of colour pencils or other colouring tools and colouring books.